nemethconsulting/uw-rhs/docs/tut-retrieve-wlr.md

 <a id="2"></a>
 ## Retrieve all win/loss records for the league using curl

-1. At various points in the season, you will want to see all teams' records to calculate standings.
+1. Retrieve all teams' records at any point during the season to calculate standings.
 You can do this using a simple `GET` call.

 ```bash
 curl -X GET {base_url}/teams \